rust-lang/rust/text/0000-label-break-value.md

 # Summary
 [summary]: #summary

-Allow a break not only out of `loop`, but of labelled blocks with no loop.
-Like `loop`, this break can carry a value.
+Allow a `break` of labelled blocks with no loop, which can carry a value.

 # Motivation
 [motivation]: #motivation